-Part A of this Chapter summarizes the laws protecting incarcerated people with disabilities.
+This Chapter is divided into two parts.
 Part B of this Chapter explains the two major federal laws against disability discrimination: (1) Section 504 of the Rehabilitation Act of 1973 ("Section 504")1 and (2) Title II of the Americans with Disabilities Act ("ADA," "Title II," or "ADA Title II").2 Part B of this Chapter also explains what you need to prove in a legal claim under the ADA.3 Your rights are mostly the same under Section 504 and Title II,4 so you should consult both statutes and consider seeking relief under both.5 Part C of this Chapter explains how to enforce your rights under both Section 504 and Title II.
 It explains what a court can and cannot order, taking into account some restrictions that have developed over the last decade.

-If, because you have a disability, you either (1) are not receiving the services you need, or (2) are being discriminated against, you may have a constitutional claim (in addition to Section 504 and Title II claims).
+If, because you have a disability, you either (1) are not receiving the services you need or (2) are being discriminated against, you may have a constitutional claim (in addition to Section 504 and Title II claims).
 For example, the way prison officials treat incarcerated people with disabilities-particularly in denying them medical care-can violate the Eighth Amendment's prohibition against "cruel and unusual punishment."
-As an incarcerated person with disabilities, you also have important constitutional rights to medical care.
-This Chapter does not talk about your constitutional rights.
-To
+As an incarcerated person with disabilities, you also have important

-^{} This Chapter was revised by Zahava Blumenthal with the help of Prof. Betsy Ginsburg at the New York University School of Law.
+\ This Chapter was revised by Zahava Blumenthal with the help of Prof. Betsy Ginsburg at the New York University School of Law.
 It is based on previous versions by Amy E. Lowenstein and Robert Lougy.
 Special thanks to Lowenstein, now of Disability Advocates, Inc., and James Harrington of the Texas Civil Rights Project.

-^{1.} Rehabilitation Act of 1973, 29 U.S.C. § 701, amended by 29 U.S.C. § 794.
+&lt;sup>1 Rehabilitation Act of 1973, 29 U.S.C. § 701, amended by 29 U.S.C. § 794.

-^{2.} Americans with Disabilities Act, 42 U.S.C. §§ 12101-12213.
+&lt;sup>2 Americans with Disabilities Act, 42 U.S.C. §§ 12131-12134.

-^{3.} The ADA contains many sections, called "titles."
+&lt;sup>3 The ADA contains many sections, called "titles."
 Title II of the ADA is the most important ADA section for your claims.
 It protects you from disability discrimination by state and local government entities, including prisons and jails.
 Americans with Disabilities Act, 42 U.S.C. §§ 12131-12134.
 It provides that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
 Americans with Disabilities Act, 42 U.S.C. § 12132.

-^{4.} Americans with Disabilities Act, 42 U.S.C. § 12133 (stating that the "remedies, procedures, and rights set forth in section 794a of Title 29 shall be the remedies, procedures, and rights this subchapter provides to any person alleging discrimination on the basis of disability in violation of [Title II of the ADA].").
+&lt;sup>4 Americans with Disabilities Act, 42 U.S.C. § 12133 (stating that the "remedies, procedures, and rights set forth in section 794a of [the Rehabilitation Act of 1973] shall be the remedies, procedures, and rights this subchapter provides to any person alleging discrimination on the basis of disability in violation of [Title II of the ADA]").

-^{5.} Part B(1) of this Chapter, below, explains the details of when you would seek relief under only one of these laws.
+&lt;sup>5 Section B(1) of this Chapter, below, explains the details of when you would seek relief under only one of these laws.
 Generally, you cannot not sue the federal government under the ADA.
 If you are in a privately run prison, you most likely can sue under Title II of the ADA, but you may also want to sue under Title III of the ADA.
 See notes 14-26 of this Chapter and accompanying text.